 The Group operates in many jurisdictions with varied tax regimes, and is subject to tax rates that are computed according to local legislation and practice.
-The imposition of additional taxes or increases in the rate of corporate and other taxes or the removal of any tax incentives from which the Group currently benefits in any of the jurisdictions in which it operates, may affect the Group's profitability.
+The imposition of additional taxes or increases in the rate of corporate and other taxes may affect the Group's profitability.
+In addition, the removal or expiry of any tax incentives from which the Group currently benefits in any of the jurisdictions in which it operates (such as Mota-Engil Angola's eight year tax exemption which ends in December 2018), may affect the Group's profitability if the Group is unable to renew or extend such tax incentives.
 Changes in tax legislation or its interpretation in any of these jurisdictions or changes to accounting rules in the jurisdictions in which the Group operates could also have an effect on its operational results in the future.